-Subject division Number of credits Name of the class & requirements General 2 (compulsory) Core Seminar Graduate School subjects 2 (compulsory) Global Studies Major subjects 4 (compulsory) 4 credits compulsory as thesis instruction during year 2 (2 credits per quarter) May not register in year 1.
+Subject division Number of credits Name of the class & requirements General Graduate School 2 (compulsory) Core Seminar subjects 2 (compulsory) Global Studies Major subjects 4 (compulsory) Thesis Seminar 4 credits compulsory as thesis instruction during year 2 (2 credits per quarter x 2) May not register in year 1.
 May not register for the class held by professor other than the student's main academic supervisor.
 2 credits must be registered during the quarter the student will submit his/her thesis.

-12 Must select from subjects offered in the Japan Studies course Major Related subjects 10 Students may take other General Graduate School Subjects, major subject classes in their own course, classes in other Global Studies, Japan Studies, and undergraduate courses, up to 10 credits (except Thesis Seminar Subject) Regarding undergraduate classes, see 1.2.2.
-Courses and Credits
+12 Must select from subjects offered in the Japan Studies course (other than Thesis Seminar) Major Related subjects 10 Students may take General Graduate School Subjects, major subject classes in their own course, classes in Global Studies, and undergraduate courses, up to 10 credits (except Thesis Seminar Subject) Regarding undergraduate classes, see 1.2.2.
+Courses and Credits Total 30 credits or more